What costs are involved in purchasing and owning a park home?

 - Arrange for adequate insurance cover from the date that the home is transferred to you.

-In May 2013, The Mobile Homes Act became law for park homes in England - this increases the levels of protection for park home owners, and also changes the buying and selling process.
-Government has produced a new series of leaflets relating to this legislation.
+In May 2013, The Mobile Homes Act became law for park homes in England - this increased the levels of protection for park home owners, and also changed the buying and selling process.
+Government produced a new series of leaflets relating to this legislation; their guide to buying a park home can be accessed here.
+Similar legislation has since followed in Northern Ireland, Scotland and Wales.

 Click here for more things you should know about owning a park home.